Filming in Hungary

 The Keleti Station has provided its unique beauty for many film productions and photo campaigns

-In the 2001 film An American Rhapsody, among many other Hungarian locations, one can spot the Keleti Station.
-The movie tells the story of Zsuzsa, performed by Scarlett Johansson, who is the smallest daughter of a family that emigrated from Hungary to America.
+In An American Rhapsody (2001), Keleti appears among various Hungarian locations.
+The film follows the journey of Zsuzsa, played by Scarlett Johansson, the youngest daughter of a family that emigrates from Hungary to America.

 Nighttime shoots are not uncommon at the railway station

-Naturally, we can spot the Keleti Station not only in feature films but also in television series as well.
-For example in the series Covert Affairs the station doubles as one in Moscow.
-It is also worth mentioning the Korean series Memories of Alhambra starring Hyun Bin and Park Shin-Hye.
-In this production the Keleti plays the role of Barcelona’s station at night.
+Keleti has appeared not only in feature films but also in television series.
+In the spy thriller Covert Affairs, the station doubles as a Moscow railway hub.
+Another example is the South Korean drama Memories of the Alhambra, starring Hyun Bin and Park Shin-Hye, where Keleti takes on the role of a Barcelona train station at night.

 Vimeo Gucci - Gift